mohamedsabrymohamed/deploy_LAMP_with_laravel_automatic/README.md

 You will only need to insert Enter when PHP Package is needed to be installed then enter your prefered MYSQL password you will need.<br>

+For now it's working only with Ubuntu 16.4 and will add more OS to it.

 This Script is only in beta more scripts and advanced ones will be attached.<br>

 Thanks.